PeerHerholz/bids_relmat/docs/source/walkthrough.rst

 Tutorial walkthrough
 ====================

-To better familirize interested users with the application of ``package_name``, we created a tutorial walkthrough below, that outlines how the different functions are implemented.
+To better familirize interested users with the application of ``bids_relmat``, we created a tutorial walkthrough below, that outlines how the different functions are implemented.